Distr0hopper/kebab-rating-api/README.md

 ![ER Diagram](docs/images/ER-Diagram_Fladenchef.png)

 ## 🏗️ Architecture
-The Architecture follows a layered approach.
+The Architecture follows a layered approach because of the clear separation of concerns and the easy testability it provides with dependency injection.
 ![Architecture Diagram](docs/images/Architecture-Diagram_Fladenchef.png)

 ## 🚀 Getting Started